sanskreate/wastebot/README.md

-# tut_chatbot
+# Wastebot
-This is repository is made while learning about chatbots from Patrick Loeber's tutorials.
+This repository is made using [Patrick Loeber's tutorials.](https://github.com/patrickloeber/pytorch-chatbot) repo as inspiration.